typedb/typedb-driver/python/index.rst

-.. typedb-client documentation master file, created by sphinx-quickstart on Fri Sep 15 16:13:51 2023.
+.. typedb-driver documentation master file, created by sphinx-quickstart on Fri Sep 15 16:13:51 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.